 Be aware that touching your phone whilst driving in Australia is illegal.
 It is something that local police look out for and of course being distracted by your phone is plain dangerous.

-For charging larger electrical items such as laptops and cameras, I’d highly recommend a power bank.
+For charging larger electrical items such as cameras, I’d highly recommend a good power bank.
 They can often be charged via the USB lighter port in your vehicle and they’re getting smaller and smaller in size.

 If you break down, want to find something in your car at night or are just making your way back from the beach in the dark, a torch is an essential road trip item.